koriaf/parks-bce-integration-bookable-things/api.rst

     parties point of view: agent making reservatins for client and the amentity owner handling reservations and working to meet all the people coming to see it.

+    Please note that reservation object has informational readonly fields start_time and end_time; you can't update them and they are filled automatically from the first slot start time and the last slot end time respectively, reflecting the full time period of traveller visiting the event.
+The filters work based on these fields (filtering only by start time date)

     Response example::